Data & Scoring

 Deaths Related To Alcohol/Drug Use And Suicide

-Deaths attributed to alcohol or drug poisoning, or suicide (age- adjusted rate per 100,000 population)
+Deaths attributed to alcohol or drug poisoning, or to suicide (age-adjusted rate per 100,000 population)

 COMMUNITY